 * 1 Corinthians 11:10 "For this reason, and because of the angels, the woman ought to have a sign of authority on her head."

 >3.
-What do you think God made man and woman dependent on each other?
+Why do you think God made man and woman dependent on each other?
 (11-12a)

 * 1 Corinthians 11:11-12a "In the Lord, however, woman is not independent of man, nor is man independent of woman.
 For as woman came from man, so also man is born of woman."